cakephp/elastic-search/README.md

 [![Build Status](https://travis-ci.org/cakephp/elastic-search.svg?branch=master)](https://travis-ci.org/cakephp/elastic-search)
 [![License](https://poser.pugx.org/cakephp/elastic-search/license.svg)](https://packagist.org/packages/cakephp/elastic-search)

-This is a pre-alpha version of an alternative ORM for CakePHP 3.0 using [Elastic Search](https://www.elastic.co/) as its backend.
-It is currently under development and is only being used to test the interfaces exposed in CakePHP 3.0.
+This is version of an alternative ORM for CakePHP 3.6+ using [Elastic Search](https://www.elastic.co/) as its backend.
+It is currently under active development.

 You can [find the documentation for the plugin in the Cake Book](http://book.cakephp.org/3.0/en/elasticsearch.html).